Hasibix/Hasibix/README.md

-# Hi, I’m Hasibix Hasib!
+# Hi, I’m Hasibix Hasi!

 I'm a programmer, student, artist, gamer and a silly human being.